-Proving fault in a car accident is often difficult.
+Proving fault in car accident cases is often difficult.
 However, the following pieces of evidence may aid in this pursuit:

 - Police Report – After an accident occurs, it is important to report the accident to the police.
 A police officer will usually come to the scene of the crime and prepare a report.
 This report may include the observations of the police officer.
 He or she may note skid marks or that the other driver was speeding.